mailez-hq/mailez/frontend/apps/webmail/e2e/README.md

 ## Bring up the stack

-Full containerized stack (community edition — this is what CI runs):
+Full containerized stack (this is what CI runs):

 ```sh
 docker buildx bake               # one-time from the repo root: builds the mailez-*:local images